needlestack/gmc64/README.md

 largely inaccessible in the modern age, and even through emulation the usability suffers from the limitations of the original C64.

-gmc64 brings it back — same sprites, same instructions, same sound, in your browser.
+gmc64 brings it back.
+The same sprites, same instructions, same sounds, all instantly in your browser.

 ## Two-way compatibility